rclone/rclone/docs/content/docs.md

 Sync the source to the destination.
-Doesn't transfer unchanged files, testing first by modification time then by MD5SUM.
+Doesn't transfer unchanged files, testing first by modification time then by size.
 Deletes any files that exist in source that don't exist in destination.
-Since this can cause data loss, test first with the -dry-run flag.
+Since this can cause data loss, test first with the `--dry-run` flag.

     rclone ls [remote:path]

-List all the objects in the the path with sizes.
+List all the objects in the the path with size and path.

+    rclone lsd [remote:path]

+List all directories/containers/buckets in the the path.

     rclone lsl [remote:path]

-List all the objects in the the path with sizes and timestamps.
+List all the objects in the the path with modification time, size and path.

-    rclone lsd [remote:path]
+    rclone md5sum [remote:path]

-List all directories/objects/buckets in the the path.
+Produces an md5sum file for all the objects in the path.
+This is in the same format as the standard md5sum tool produces.

     rclone mkdir remote:path